University of Colorado Boulder: Sports, clubs, and traditions

 Sports teams at the school are called Buffaloes.
-The varsity athletic teams participate in the NCAA's Division I (FBS for football, see Bowl Championship Series) as a member of the Pac-12 Conference.
-The school officially joined the Pac-12 on July 1, 2011, ending its affiliation with the Big 12 Conference.
+The varsity athletic teams participate in the NCAA's Division I (FBS for football, see Bowl Championship Series) as a member of the Big 12 Conference.
+The school rejoined the Big 12 in 2024, ending its affiliation with the Pac-12 Conference.
 (CU had previously been a member of the former Big Eight Conference, whose members had merged with four schools of the former Southwest Conference to create the new Big 12 Conference in 1996.)
 The official school colors are silver and gold, as opposed to the common belief of black and gold.
 Silver and gold were chosen to represent the state's mineral wealth, but the colors did not look good together on the uniforms, so black was substituted.
 There are three official fight songs: "Glory Colorado", "Go Colorado", and "Fight CU."
 In the early 1980s, the Board of Regents changed the school colors to sky blue and gold; but the changed proved highly unpopular with students and alumni, and the colors were changed back after 1985.

 In 1934, the university teams were officially nicknamed the "Buffaloes."
 Previous nicknames used by the press included the "Silver Helmets" and "Frontiersmen."
 The final game of 1934, against the University of Denver, saw the first running of a buffalo in a Colorado football game.
 A buffalo calf was rented from a local ranch and ran along the sidelines.

 Varsity athletics

 CU's varsity teams have won national championships in skiing, men's cross country, women's cross country, and football.
 Conference championships have also been won in several sports.
 Several club sports, such as cycling, swimming & diving, and triathlon, have won national championships in addition to the varsity teams.

-In football, CU enjoys an in-state rivalry with the Colorado State Rams in the "Rocky Mountain Showdown", a game that is played at the neutral site Empower Field at Mile High.
+In football, CU enjoys an in-state rivalry with the Colorado State Rams in the "Rocky Mountain Showdown", a game that was formerly played at the neutral site Empower Field at Mile High in Denver.
 Additionally, Colorado and former Big Eight and Big 12 rival Nebraska Cornhuskers have played some notable games, often finishing their respective seasons in nationally televised confrontations on the Friday following Thanksgiving since the 1990s.
 This ended after the 2010 season as a result of CU joining the Pac-12 and Nebraska joining the Big Ten Conference.

-Colorado once had rivalries with the Utah Utes and the Air Force Falcons, but these have not been played in recent years.
-However, the Utah rivalry was renewed in 2011, as the Utes also joined the Pac-10 (which became the Pac-12).

-The CU ski team has won 20 National Championships at the Division I level.
-The sport is not sponsored by the Pac-12 Conference, however (nor was it sponsored by the Big 12).
+The team has seen renewed success since 2023 with former NFL star Deion Sanders as head coach.